iNavFlight/blackbox-log-viewer/Readme.md

 ### Windows

 1. Visit [release page](https://github.com/iNavFlight/blackbox-log-viewer/releases)
-1. Download Configurator for Windows platform (win32 or win64 if present)
+1. Download app for Windows platform (win32 or win64 if present)
 1. Extract ZIP archive
 1. Run app from unpacked folder
-1. Configurator is not signed, so you have to allow Windows to run untrusted application.
+1. App is not signed, so you have to allow Windows to run untrusted application.
 There might be a monit for it during first run

 ### Mac

 1. Visit [release page](https://github.com/iNavFlight/blackbox-log-viewer/releases)
-1. Download Configurator for Mac platform
+1. Download app for Mac platform
 1. Extract ZIP archive
-1. Run INAV Configurator
+1. Run application
-1. Configurator is not signed, so you have to allow Mac to run untrusted application.
+1. App is not signed, so you have to allow Mac to run untrusted application.
 There might be a monit for it during first run

 ## Usage
 Click the "Open log file/video" button at the top right and select your logged ".TXT" file and your flight video (if